appacademy/job-search-guide/getting-started.md

 ### Studying

-Studying is clearly an important part of the job search.
-Studying not only helps prepare you for your interviews, but also helps solidify your understanding of key concepts that are instrumental to being a successful software engineer.

 In no particular order, here are a list of topics that you should be quite comfortable with in order to be successful on the job search:

 * JavaScript